GuardReasoner-Omni: A Reasoning-based Multi-modal Guardrail for Text, Image, Video, and Audio: Baseline Models

 \begin{enumerate}[label=\textbullet, leftmargin=0.4cm, itemsep=0.2em, parsep=0.2em, topsep=0.em]

-\item \textbf{LLaMA Guard 3 8B.} LLaMA Guard 3 8B is the third version of LLaMA Guard series.
-The base model is LLaMA 3.1 8B.
-It supports 8 languages and has a context window of 128K tokens.
+\item \textbf{LLaMA Guard 3 8B.} LLaMA Guard 3 8B is the third version of the LLaMA Guard series, developed by Meta.
+It is based on the LLaMA 3.1 8B pre-trained model and fine-tuned for content safety classification.
+The model classifies LLM prompts and responses as safe or unsafe across 14 hazard categories aligned with the MLCommons taxonomy.
+It supports 8 languages (English, French, German, Hindi, Italian, Portuguese, Spanish, and Thai).

-\item \textbf{Aegis Guard Defensive/Permissive 7B.} They are developed by NVIDIA.
-It is based on LLaMA Guard 7B and uses LoRA to train the model.
-The defensive version classifies samples that need caution as harmful, and the permissive version classifies them as benign.

-\item \textbf{ShieldGemma 2B/9B.} ShieldGemma 2B/9B is Google's AI content moderation model.
-It is based on Gemma 2 2B/9B and targets on four harm categories: sexually explicit, dangerous content, hate, and harassment.
+\item \textbf{ShieldGemma 9B/27B.} ShieldGemma is a series of safety content moderation models developed by Google, built on Gemma 2.
+The models are designed to evaluate the safety of text inputs and outputs against four predefined harm categories: sexually explicit content, dangerous content, hate speech, and harassment.

-\item \textbf{HarmBench LLaMA 13B.} HarmBench LLaMA 13B is based on LLaMA 2 13B.
-The training data comes from GPT-4.
-It is used to evaluate jailbreak attacks in HarmBench.

-\item \textbf{HarmBench Mistral 7B.} HarmBench Mistral 7B is based on Mistral 7B .
-The training data is constructed by prompting GPT-4.
-It is used to evaluate jailbreak attacks in HarmBench.